threefoldfoundation/www_mycelium/content/home/index.md

 ## Inspired by Nature
 ### Nature's Blueprint for Digital Connectivity

-Just as nature's Mycelium network serves as a critical component in the ecosystems of forests, connecting trees and plants underground, our technology, is inspired by the efficiency and resilience of these natural networks.
+Just as nature's mycelium network serves as a critical component in the ecosystems of forests, connecting trees and plants underground, the Mycelium technology offers reliable connectivity in an efficient and resilient way.

 {% end %}